-We are acting as counsel for VirnetX Holding Corporation, a Delaware corporation (the "Company"), in connection with the registration under the Securities Act of 1933, as amended, of up to 15,801,384 shares of common stock of the Company to be offered and sold by certain stockholders of the Company (the "Shares").
-In this regard we have participated in the preparation of the Registration Statement on Form S-1 relating to the Shares.
+We are acting as counsel for VirnetX Holding Corporation, a Delaware corporation (the "Company"), in connection with the registration under the Securities Act of 1933, as amended, of up to 5,333,333 shares of common stock of the Company and 33,333 shares of common stock issuable upon exercise of certain warrants to be offered and sold by certain stockholders of the Company (the "Shares").
+In this regard we have participated in the preparation of a post-effective amendment to Registration Statement SB-2 on Form S-1 relating to the Shares.
 Such Registration Statement, as amended, is herein referred to as the "Registration Statement."